 The first step is for us to work out where you are at financially and your long-term plans.
 We?ll ask you about your income, spending, deposit and savings history before showing you how much you can comfortably afford to borrow and the types of home loans that may work best for you.
-If you are a medical professional, we can also help you with special mortgage loans for doctors.
+If you are a medical professional, we can also help you with a special home loans for medical professionals.

 When you buy a property, you usually have to pay land transfer duty, or stamp duty.
 The amount depends on the value of the property, the intended use, if you are a foreign purchaser and whether you are eligible for exemptions or concessions.
 First home buyers may be entitled to claim a big reduction in stamp duty for purchases up to $600,000

 If you are buying or building a new home valued at up to $750,000, you may be eligible for the First Home Owners' Grant of $10,000.
 You could also get $20,000 home builder cash

 Loanscope will explain how these incentives work, what their value is for your intended purchase and help you with the paperwork.

 Lenders' Mortgage Insurance (LMI) can help you buy a home sooner because it allows you to borrow up to 95% of the purchase price.
 If you don't have a 20% deposit saved, it may be a good solution for you.
 As we have all experienced, property prices can just keep going up while you are trying to save, making a 20% deposit harder and harder to achieve.
 Fortunately, LMI can be capitalised into your home loan and is usually a once-off cost at loan settlement that provides cover for the full term of the loan.
 There are currently government programs that could save you having to pay LMI altogether.

 Additional costs for first home buyers

 First home buyers should also factor in legal fees, pest and building inspections, loan application or establishment fees, bank valuation fees and title insurance.
 Loanscope will ensure you have a good understanding of these extra expenses.